Shweta-dogra/Triweb-Learning/README.md

   - Multiple users can give the quiz.
   - The user who created the quiz can only update , delete &  publish the quiz

+  # Tic-Tac-Toe
+  - implemented basic tic-tac-toe game
+  - it is a two player game
+  - we can define status of winner or next player
+  - we can track moves & history and also go back to required move.
+  - we can restart the game & clear the history.

   # React
   1. my-app